TDCOSMO. XXIII. Measurement of the Hubble constant from the doubly lensed quasar HE1104-1805: Spatially resolved kinematics of the lens

 The central value and statistical uncertainties are given by the BIC-weighted mean of the measurements obtained with the different libraries, while the systematic uncertainty is computed as the weighted-mean difference between the central value and each library measurement.

-To test the robustness of the measurement against potential contamination of the \ion{Ca}{K} and G-band by sky emission lines, we repeat the measurement while masking the first ([3954;4000] \AA) or the latter ([4275;4325] \AA).
-We obtain measurements in excellent agreement with the original one and can therefore use this one for the rest of the cosmographic analysis.
+To test the robustness of the measurement against potential contamination of the \ion{Ca}{K} and G-band by sky emission lines, we repeated the measurement while masking the first ([3954;4000] \AA) or the latter ([4275;4325] \AA).
+We obtained measurements in excellent agreement with the original one and therefore use this one for the cosmographic analysis.

-The final measurement along with the corresponding covariance matrix are shown in Table~\ref{tab:slos}.
+The final measurement, along with the corresponding covariance matrix, is shown in Table~\ref{tab:slos}.

-\section{Line-Of-Sight Analysis}
+\section{Line-of-sight analysis}

-\subsection{Wide-Field imaging}
+\subsection{Wide-field imaging}

-The \HEonze field was targeted by a multiband imaging campaign to assess the contribution of line-of-sight structures to the lensing signal.
-The data acquired included $u$-band with a total exposure time of $t_{\rm exp} = $20706~s with Megacam on the Canada France Hawaii Telescope (Program ID: 14AT01; PI Suyu); Subaru SuprimeCam imaging in the $g$ ($t_{\rm exp} = $600~s), $r$ ($t_{\rm exp} = $4800~s) and $i$ ($t_{\rm exp} = $600~s) bands (Program ID: o14220; PI Fassnacht); and Subaru MOIRCS near-infrared imaging in the $J$ ($t_{\rm exp} = $3600~s), $H$ ($t_{\rm exp} = $5760~s), and $Ks$ ($t_{\rm exp} = $2940~s) bands (Program ID: o15202; PI Fassnacht).
-For the current analysis of the line-of-sight, we only consider the SuprimeCam imaging.
+The \HEonze field was targeted by a multi-band imaging campaign to assess the contribution of line-of-sight structures to the lensing signal.
+The data acquired included $u$-band with a total exposure time of $t_{\rm exp} = $20706~s with Megacam on the Canada France Hawaii Telescope (Program ID: 14AT01; PI Suyu); Subaru SuprimeCam imaging in the $g$ ($t_{\rm exp} = $600~s), $r$ ($t_{\rm exp} = $4800~s), and $i$ ($t_{\rm exp} = $600~s) bands (Program ID: o14220; PI Fassnacht, the latter is shown in Fig. \ref{fig:widefield}) ; and Subaru MOIRCS near-infrared imaging in the $J$ ($t_{\rm exp} = $3600~s), $H$ ($t_{\rm exp} = $5760~s), and $Ks$ ($t_{\rm exp} = $2940~s) bands (Program ID: o15202; PI Fassnacht).
+For the current analysis of the line-of-sight, we only considered the SuprimeCam imaging.

 The SuprimeCam data were reduced in a two-phase process.
-The initial steps utilized the SDFRED reduction package to do the overscan and bias correction, flat-field correction, distortion and atmospheric distortion corrections, and masking of some bad regions.
-The second phase utilized custom python-based scripts to mask bad pixels and to combine the individual exposures.
+The initial steps utilised the SDFRED reduction package to do the overscan and bias correction, flat-field correction, distortion and atmospheric distortion corrections, and masking of some bad regions.
+The second phase used custom Python-based scripts to mask bad pixels and to combine the individual exposures.